-The option of defining symbolic identifiers for message sets and catalogs is not specified by the X/Open UNIX standard, so you should not assume that the mkcatdefs command is available on all operating systems that conform to this standard.
-However, the source text message file and program header file produced by the mkcatdefs command should be portable among systems that conform to the X/Open UNIX standard.
+The option of defining symbolic identifiers for message sets and catalogs is not included in the XSH specification, so you should not assume that the mkcatdefs command is available on all operating systems that conform to this specification.
+However, the source text message file and header files produced by the mkcatdefs command should be portable among systems that conform to the specification.